Fine Tuning#

 output = model(batch)

-Next, we freeze the convolutional backbone and check that only the parameters in the classification head are trainable.
+Then, we freeze the convolutional backbone and check that only the classification head is trainable.

 model.freeze()